-As in previous years, this report was developed using a PEST analysis to highlight the key drivers shaping the sector in four areas: political, economic, social and technological.
+As in previous years, this report was developed using a PESTEL analysis to highlight the key drivers shaping the sector in six areas: political, economic, social, technological, environmental and legal.
 We used a wide range of information sources: from official statistics and research to the latest economic forecasts and futures analysis, as well as calling on the expertise of our colleagues at NCVO.
 We mainly focus on general trends and drivers likely to impact on a broad range of organisations in the sector.

-The report begins with a commentary from Elizabeth Chamberlain, NCVO’s head of policy and public services.
-She reflects on the four areas as a whole, and how they might combine to shape the future of voluntary organisations and voluntary action.
+The report begins with a commentary from Sarah Vibert, NCVO’s director of membership and engagement.
+She reflects on the six areas as a whole, and how they might combine to shape the future of voluntary organisations and voluntary action.